 - The CTA Button

 CTA buttons aren’t text, a link, an image, or anything along the lines.
-They are buttons with a defined shape (rectangular or pill-shaped) or border, actionable text, and contrasting background color.
+They are buttons with a defined shape (rectangular or pill-shaped), actionable text, and contrasting color.

 - Anchor Text

 Anchor text CTAs are text-based and link to a landing page.
 They are generally placed after the first paragraph of a blog post and styled in a way that stands out from the rest of the blog text.